pubu/web2py_RLOAD/README.md

 # web2py_RLOAD
 use react.js view generation inside web2py with RLOAD()

-The idea behind RLOAD is to use nice MC from web2py and use react.js View handeling, to extend the way of creating web-components (LOAD) inside web2py.
+The idea behind RLOAD is to use nice MC from web2py and react.js View handeling, to extend the way of creating web-components inside web2py.

+The greate LOAD function inside web2py, which i was using before knowing of react doing great job in handling dynamic html parts.

+## why i trying in using react.js?
+I thinging this is next step for creating complex interfaces, where javascript is handling the big part of user interaction.

+## requirements
 the counterpart is you need node and react installed to do jsx translation
 ```bash
 npm install --save react react-render babel-core babel-loader
 pip install react
 ```
-# How it work
+# how it work

 {{=RLOAD(url_to.jsx, mount_point, content="bitte warten ...")}}